Oat milk: Challenges to processing

 Oat milk, like most plant-based milks, is made of disintegrated and hydrolyzed plant materials, resulting in non-uniform particle sizes in comparison to bovine milk.
 Decreasing particle size and narrowing the distribution through physical processing like homogenization, and using stabilizers, such as hydrocolloids in combination with other emulsifiers, are common ways to improve product quality.

 Another problem posed by the natural composition of oats is their high starch content.
 The starch content (50–60%) is challenging during ultra-high temperature treatments because of the relatively low gelatinization temperature of starch.
 To overcome this, producers use an enzymatic hydrolysis of starch by alpha- and beta-amylase, which break down the starch into smaller polysaccharides without the previous gelatinization behavior.

 Fortifying oat milk with essential micronutrients may include vitamin D, vitamin A, vitamin B12, riboflavin, and calcium.

 Veganism and environmental impact

 Since around 2015, interest for plant-based foods, in combination with concerns for animal welfare and low environmental impact, propelled consumption of oat milk.
 Compared to milk and other plant-based milks, the oat milk manufacturing process produces small amounts of carbon dioxide and no methane (low greenhouse gas emissions), and requires relatively low use of water and land.
 Oat milk production requires 1/15th the amount of water of milk production and 1/8th the water of almond milk.

+In addition to environmental concerns, ethical motivations regarding animal welfare are a significant driver for the adoption of oat milk.
+Research indicates that many consumers choose plant-based alternatives to avoid the animal-origin considerations of the dairy industry, with younger demographics specifically citing a desire to align their consumption habits with personal values regarding the treatment of animals.